Your Face Sounds Familiar (Greek TV series) series 2

 Your Face Sounds Familiar is a Greek reality show airing on ANT1.
 The second season premiered on March 9, 2014 and at the end of every live, the winner of the night will donate the money from the audience's voting (via phone) to a charity of their choice.
 In Cyprus, the money were given to "Mana" (Mother) organization every week.

 Cast

 Host and Judges

 The host of the show was once again Maria Bekatorou.
 Bessy Malfa, Katerina Gagaki and Alexandros Rigas returned as judges for the season while Gerasimos Gennatas was replaced by Takis Zaharatos.

 Contestants

 Ten contestants in total competed in the second season; five women and five men.
-Apostolia Zoi had accepted to participate on the second series of the show, but she cancelled her participation due to personal reasons.
+Apostolia Zoi had accepted to participate on the second series of the show, but she cancelled her participation for personal reasons.
 Zoi revealed this in an interview with "Ego Weekly" Magazine, during her participation on the third series of the show.